Seagate/cortx/doc/MeroQuickStart.md

 Once your changes are committed locally, it's time to push up the review to gerrit push to ‘innersource’ branch
-> $ git push origin HEAD:refs/for/innersource%r=madhav.vemuri@seagate.com,r=max.medved@seagate.com
+> $ git push origin HEAD:refs/for/innersource%r=madhav.vemuri@seagate.com,r=max.medved@seagate.com,r=john.bent@seagate.com,r=nikita.danilov@seagate.com

 If you want to make more changes, perform locally and use amend, so that last commit is updated with new changes and gerrit treats this as new patchset on the same review associated with the same changeid created earlier.
 > $ git commit --amend

-Folks, Good news is that you can also review your applied patch and review comments as well.
+Folks, Good news is that you can also monitor progress of your applied patch and respond to review comments as well.

-* There are two ways to do that :
+* There are two ways to check your commit on gerrit :
  1. You will be provided link into logs after push command.
  * e.g.
  <p align="center"><img src="../../assets/images/gerrit_review_link.JPG?raw=true"></p>